 Tutors and study partners will be available in the spring.
 Many sessions will take place over Zoom.
 Math subject tutoring will be delivered over Blackboard Collaborate.
 There will be some on-ground tutoring with appropriate health and safety protocols in place.

 Are Success Coaches available?

 Success Coaches will continue to be available to students for one-on-one conversations.
 Most of these will take place over Zoom.
-Success coaches are available all summer as well as into the Fall.
+Success coaches are available all semester.
 We have added an additional 20 graduate fellows to expand success coaching to check in with students.

 Will the McQuade Library be open?